Touring the Children’s Museum With Asahd Khaled, the Busiest Baby in Hip-Hop

 And, for the fifth time today, “Wild Thoughts” comes on.
 Asahd, in his second outfit of the day — head-to-toe Jordan gear, with custom gold sneakers — starts to dance.
 As if on cue, Khaled puts down his phone, rushes onto the dance floor, and lifts him up like he’s Simba.
 They dance and dance, father and son, to Bryson Tiller rapping “I heard that pussy for the taking … / Fuck you ’til you’re burned out / Cremation.”
 It’s beautiful.
 I only hope that everybody else sees the beauty and that no other parent wanted to watch their own child dance, as Asahd’s entourage is completely blocking the view of the dance floor.
 I also hope no parent is concerned about the future effects of early-childhood exposure to lyrics about Rihanna having sex.

 An hour or so later, the whole crew is touring the last floor of the museum, just as it’s closing down for the day.
 The space is designed for small children to learn and grow and play with blocks and crawl on soft things.
 Asahd excels at all of it.
 Somewhere off the side, Khaled is consoling a random, crying 4-year-old with a pretty good motivational speech, borrowed from his Asahd tribute song, “I Love You So Much.”
 “You’re beautiful.
 You’re smart.
 You’re amazing.
-It’s okay to want everything you want.” he says.
+It’s okay to want everything you want,” he says.
 The baby continues to wail.

 Asahd starts crawling toward his dad, recognizing his father’s hype track.
 I take this opportunity to finally pick him up.
 I give him an airplane.
 He grabs one of my braids with a strong grip.
 He smells like soap and that infant smell and also Desitin and brand-new expensive clothes.
 He nuzzles my neck for a moment.
 He’s a baby.
 That’s why we love celebrity babies, because they are just babies.